Watch the video: freeze birds in flight with fast shutter speeds

 The quick opening and closing of the shutter captures a tiny slither of time on the image sensor, and if the aperture and ISO are appropriate then the image captures even the fastest of movements as if they were stood still.

-1. Location and birds
+01 Location and birds

-2. Telephoto zoom
+02 Telephoto zoom

-3. Shutter priority
+03 Shutter priority

-To freeze the action you’ll need a fast shutter speed.
+To freeze the action you’ll need to use a fast shutter speed.
 Follow the law of reciprocals, so if your focal length is 200mm use at least 1/200 sec or faster to freeze movement.
 Ideally you want your shutter speed as fast as possible for sharp shots.

-4. Let the light in
+04 Let the light in

 Longer lenses are generally heavier, so to shoot for longer periods, simply rest the camera on something soft to avoid the lens barrel being scratched.
 A rolled up shirt or coat is ideal.

 Choose an autofocus mode with a cluster of AF points grouped together, to give your camera a larger area in which to search for focus.
 Enabling continuous autofocus also negates the need for constant refocusing with the shutter button, which speeds up shooting and increases your hit rate when the birds are out.

 Once the fast shots are nailed, it’s time to experiment.
 Slow down your shutter speed just enough to blur the wings as birds land; here we used 1/100 sec (you may also have to lower your ISO accordingly).
 This creative use of blurring is quite flattering in the right situation.